statopt/static-optimizer-wp/readme.txt

 * added notes about fonts referenced/loaded via relative paths
 * fixed the notice that's shown on localhost installs
 * improved image parser to skip external images.
+* added a fix for the parser that deals with backgrounds with url() ... it was capturing the last closing parenthesis

 = 1.0.2 =
 * Removed the check for body start which was making the plugin to not process anything pretty early.
 On some sites the body started after 60-70kb